ErieBearsOS/eriebearsos.github.io/_posts/2020-09-27-the-first-results.md

 ![Alt 3rd Place](https://imgur.com/QpDQkltm.jpg)

----
+We raised $55.01 for charity, I made a donation of $50 and Brandon did $5.01.
+Due to me not being able to win things, Brandon got the nice Icy Manipulator with no competition.

+## Conclusion

-With how well that went, everyone seemed to have a great time, we plan on running another event sometime next month!
+With how well that went, everyone seemed to have a great time, we plan on running another event sometime next month.
+A huge thanks again to everyone who attended!

 We're not sure how open it'll be, that's to figure out later, but 93/94 Brawl seems like quite the fun thing to try.
 I'll be on the lookout for prizes, some more stuff I can get autographed, and maybe some stuff to draw new people in...